 Here is a sample data from a funnel.
 Notice that you can easily view how many proceeded to the checkout from the carts page.
-You can check out this guide to learn more about funnels.

 This tracks how much time the user spends on your site.
 To set this up, you just need to set a minimum amount of time in “Goal details” and if the user spends more than that, the goal will trigger.
 This tracking is useful for tracking goal pages with important content such as infographics, your portfolio or any other content that you want your visitors to view.

 If your visitors reach a specific number of pages before exiting, it will trigger this goal type.
 This is useful when you have a lot of content that you want your visitors to view.
 This goal is used mostly by news and other media sites that earn advertising income.